NICxKMS/Terra_Forest_Monitor/README.md

   # Global Forest Explorer

   This is a code bundle for Global Forest Explorer.
-The original project is available at https://www.figma.com/design/5iPaYC2ZCr1OTp2adfyUl5/Global-Forest-Explorer.
+The original project is avaliable live at https://forest.nicx.me .

   ## Running the code